developer9998/DevAppleMod/README.md

 ## Kiosk
 The apple kiosk lets you start and end a game of hunting apples whenever you want.
 **If you leave the room code, the game will automatically end.**

+# Legal
+This product is not affiliated with Gorilla Tag or Another Axiom LLC and is not endorsed or otherwise sponsored by Another Axiom LLC.
+Portions of the materials contained herein are property of Another Axiom LLC. ©2021 Another Axiom LLC.